tytydraco/yessleep/out/Im_a_Cop_in_Charlotte_We_Got_a_Call_About_a_Baby_Crying_in_the_Woods_What_We_Found_Wasnt_Human.md

 This happened a couple nights ago and I gotta write it down.
 Thinking it and saying it sound too crazy.

-I’ve been with CMPD long enough to know the worst calls always start the same way.
+I’ve been a cop long enough to know the worst calls always start the same way.

 “Can you check out a noise complaint?
 Sounds like a baby crying.”

 That came over dispatch just after 2:00 AM.
 I’m a dad so of course I’m gonna go make sure everything’s okay.
-Area was west Charlotte, just past Mount Holly Road—old woods near a defunct substation Duke Energy fenced off years ago.
+Area was west [redacted], just past
+[redacted]—old woods near a defunct substation Duke Energy fenced off years ago.
 I knew the area.
 Dense, overgrown, not the kind of place you walk a stroller.
 It IS where a lot of people camp if they don’t have homes so my brain made the call that some poor mama was out there with her baby.

 I was wrong.

 Caller didn’t leave a name.
 Just said the sound came from “deep in the trees.” some drunk guy on his boat probably out trying to catch some blue cats heard spooky sounds in the woods (been there, done that, got the tshirt)

 I went alone.
 Protocol said I should wait for backup, but I didn’t think much of it.
 Probably a fox.
 They make noises that’ll raise the hairs on your neck.
 That or someone dumped a cat in the brush.
 Or at WORST it’s a damn bobcat.
-Reason I know this is I’ve had my run in’s with them in the lake Norman side of Charlotte quite a few times.
+Reason I know this is I’ve had my run in’s with them in the lake [redacted] side of [redacted] quite a few times.

 They are mean as hell but trick you by sounding like a baby.

 I parked on the shoulder and walked about fifteen minutes into the woods.
 No trails.
 Just soft earth and low branches clawing at my vest.
 The deeper I went, the colder it got.
-The kind of cold that doesn’t belong in Carolina in April, but it’s there anyway because the weather can’t make up its damn mind.
+The kind of cold that doesn’t belong in [redacted] in April, but it’s there anyway because the weather can’t make up its damn mind.

 Then I heard it.